MattKevan/kevan.tv/_posts/2016-10-23-designing-the-design-process.md

 ## Conclusion

-By consciously designing our design process in this way we’ve managed to substantially increase the quality of our work, increase client happiness and speed sign-offs.
-All while meeting deadlines and hitting budgets.
+By consciously designing our design process in this way, while there's still plenty of work to be done, we’ve managed to increase the quality of our work, reduce the amount of time it takes to get work signed off, and most importantly, our clients are much happier.
+All while continuing to meet deadlines and hit budgets.